-Obesity before age 65 years is associated with a roughly 40% greater risk for dementia compared with normal-weight individuals; however, obesity after this age is associated with a lower risk.
+A study showed that individuals who were overweight before age 65 had a roughly 40% greater risk for dementia compared with normal-weight individuals; however, overweight after this age is associated with a lower risk.

 Consuming Vitamin E-Rich Foods

-The Chicago Health and Aging Project reported that, in older people followed over a four-year period, AD developed in 14.3% of those whose vitamin E intake was low, but in only 5.9% of those in the highest category of dietary (nonsupplement) vitamin E.
+The Chicago Health and Aging Project reported that, in older people followed over a 4-year period, AD developed in 14.3% of those whose vitamin E intake was low, but in only 5.9% of those in the highest category of dietary (non-supplement) vitamin E.

-Similarly, in a Dutch study including 5,395 people aged 55 and older, those who got the most vitamin E cut their risk of developing AD and other forms of dementia over the next decade by about 25 percent.
+Similarly, in a Dutch study including 5,395 people aged 55 and older, those who got the most vitamin E cut their risk of developing AD and other forms of dementia over the next decade by about 25%.

-Studies have shown that patients with AD and cognitive impairment have lower blood levels of all forms of vitamin E found in foods (four tocopherols and four tocotrienols) when compared with cognitively normal persons.
-While each form shows different biological properties that may offer neuroprotection effects in AD, α-tocotrienol (not alpha-tocopherol, the types used in AD studies) is the most neuroprotective form of vitamin E.
+Studies have shown that patients with AD and cognitive impairment have lower blood levels of all forms of vitamin E found in foods (4 tocopherols and 4 tocotrienols) when compared with cognitively normal persons.
+While each form shows different biological properties that may offer neuroprotective effects in AD, α-tocotrienol (not alpha-tocopherol, the types used in AD studies) is the most neuroprotective form of vitamin E.

-Lower concentrations of γ- and α-tocopherols are also found in CNS tissue of AD patients, compared with normal controls, and may be associated with AD neuropathology.
-A controlled clinical trial of high-dose vitamin E (alpha tocopherol, 2000 I.U./day for roughly two years) found a significant benefit for AD patients.
+LLower concentrations of γ- and α-tocopherols are also found in CNS tissue of AD patients, compared with normal controls, and may be associated with AD neuropathology.
+A controlled clinical trial of high-dose vitamin E (alpha-tocopherol, 2,000 IU/day for roughly 2 years) found a significant benefit for AD patients.
 This study used the Alzheimer’s Disease Cooperative Study/Activities of Daily Living (ADCS-ADL) Inventory score, which assesses ability to perform activities of daily living in AD patients.
-Investigators found that the ADCS-ADL scores declined by roughly 3 units less in the vitamin E than the placebo group, a difference that was superior to memantine as well.
+Investigators found that the ADCS-ADL scores declined by roughly 3 units less in the vitamin E group than in the placebo group, a difference that was superior to memantine as well.

 Increased Vitamin C

-A systematic review and meta-analysis found that AD patients had significantly lower blood levels of vitamins A, B12, C, E, and folate and nonsignificantly lower levels of vitamin D and zinc when compared to individuals without AD.
+A systematic review and meta-analysis found that AD patients had significantly lower blood levels of vitamins A, B12, C, E, and folate and non-significantly lower levels of vitamin D and zinc when compared with individuals without AD.
 Similar results were found even in AD patients who were not considered malnourished.
-46 Given the large number of nutrients AD patients are lacking, a multiple vitamin supplement may be of benefit, provided it omits iron and copper, as noted below.
+Given the large number of nutrients AD patients are lacking, a multiple vitamin supplement may be of benefit, provided it omits iron and copper, as noted below.